PlainCrown/shapeplacer/README.md

 Recommended features for contribution:
 * Replace the block.gd script and block sprite sheet with custom colorization for each shape using the ColorPickerButton
-* Fix sizing and spacing of the user interface
+* Fix the print_board() function to drop pieces to the lowest rows of the output board
-* Prevent longer shapes from rotating into walls
-* Code the functionality of the "Lines" and "Most lines" counters

 Features that I plan to implement:
-  * Collision with other shapes
-  * Fix spawning and positioning of new shapes
-  * Main menu
+* Make full lines disappear and update the line counters
-  * Add pause and main menu buttons to the user interface
+* Connect main menu and user interface buttons

 Do not work on the features that I plan to implement myself, I might have finished them already.
 Also do not add anything sound related to avoid issues with licensing—if you'd like to suggest additional sound effects or sound tracks, post about it in the issues tab under the "Enhancements" label.
 All other additions to the game are welcome, especially the recommended features mentioned above.
 Other valuable contributions include code optimization, improving comments, fixing and reporting issues in the issues tab.